 As such, the final product is natural looking and quick, making a simple, non-invasive cosmetic procedure for those who are uncomfortable with their smile.
 Below is a quick overview list of the pros and cons of opting for cosmetic dental bonding.

 Dental Bonding Pros

 - Broken and Chipped Teeth: Dental bonding can fix problems in the front teeth in a way that other procedures cannot.
 And many times, it is less expensive than other procedures as well.
-For instance, if there is a large chip, or even if you lose half of your tooth, dental bonding can repair the problem in a way that no one will be able to tell that you’ve had a repair done.
+As such, it is a quick remedy for damaged teeth– even when a large portion of the tooth was chipped away.

 - Longevity: Dental bonding is not a permanent solution because the bonding material is not as tough as enamel.
 You can extend the wear of your dental bonding by taking extra care of your teeth and avoiding chewing hard substances like ice and hard candy, but you’ll normally only get about ten years of wear from your dental bonding.

 As with all dental problems, take the time to consult with a dentist you trust before you decide you need a particular procedure or solution.
-Dental bonding works great for a number of different circumstances, and not for others.
-If you discuss possible solutions with your dentist first, you may learn that there are options you had not ever thought of.
+Established in the 1980s, EVDP takes great pride in having clients receive the best dental care and the best service.

 If you are considering getting dental bonding or want to learn more about other options that may work for you, don’t hesitate to give us a call at: 480-838-3033.